Soniox named best-in-class STT for voice agents

 Today, we’re releasing Soniox v4 Real-Time, a speech recognition model purpose-built for low-latency voice interactions.

-Unlike traditional STT systems that trade accuracy for speed or are optimized around a single language at a time, Soniox v4 delivers speaker-native accuracy across 60+ languages with no trade-offs.
+Unlike traditional STT systems that trade accuracy for speed or are optimized around a single language at a time, Soniox v4 delivers native-speaker accuracy across 60+ languages with no trade-offs.
 It’s built for mission-critical voice agents, live captioning, and real-time global communication, setting a new standard for real-time speech AI.

 Soniox v4 Real-Time is built for teams shipping voice-first products where latency, accuracy, and multilingual reliability are non-negotiable.

-1. Speaker-native accuracy for 60+ languages
+1. Native-speaker accuracy across 60+ languages

 2. Millisecond finality: Speed without sacrifice